tomaslin/AiChatFlow/README.md

 # aiChatFlow

 aiChatFlow is a browser extension that makes AI chat transcripts more re-usable by allowing you to transcribe, save, edit, and replay your conversations with various AI chat providers.
+You can export the prompts from one provider and run them in another one.

 ## Overview

 aiChatFlow enhances your AI chat experience by providing tools to:

-- Transcribe and save your chat conversations
+- Import and export prompts, responses, or both selectively
-- Organize chats into workspaces
+- Organize prompt chains, outputs into files and workspaces.
 - Edit and modify saved conversations
-- Replay conversations with AI providers
+- Replay conversations with AI providers in batch
-- Import and export prompts, responses, or both selectively

-This extension helps you get more value from your AI interactions by making them persistent, editable, and replayable across different sessions.
+This extension helps you get more value from your AI interactions by making them persistent, editable, and replayable across different sessions, models, and providers.

 ## Supported AI Providers